SukkoPera/OpenC64WarpSpeed/README.md

 ## Assembly
 There are two versions of this cartridge:
 - The version on the *original* branch is an almost 1:1 copy of the original PCB.
 The only changes are to fit a switch and a pushbutton that are common these days.
-If you use this card, you will need to flash the *scrambled* ROM.
+If you use this card, you will need to flash the *scrambled* ROMs.
 You are supposed to use a 27128 EPROM with this, but you can use a 27C512 EEPROM by putting the ROM in the upmost 16K.
 To make it easier: just concatenate the ROM to itself 4 times (until it's 64K) and flash that file.
 - The version on the *master* branch has some improvements.
-First of all, the address and data lines have been unscrambled, so you will need to flash the *unscrambled* ROM.
-Actually you can use two ROMs, which you can switch with *SW3*.
-You can either use a 27256 or 27512 EPROM (use the upper 32K with the latter).
-Other small improvements include putting decoupling caps on the EPROM and flip-flop ICs, and using a ground plane.
+First of all, the address and data lines have been unscrambled, so you will need to flash the *unscrambled* ROMs.
+Actually you can use two ROMs at the same time, you can switch between them with *SW3*.
+You can either use a 27256 or 27512 EPROM (use the upper 32K on the latter).
+Other small improvements include decoupling caps on the EPROM and flip-flop ICs and using a ground plane.

 I admit it is not clear at all to me how this cartridge does its job but, as far as I know, this kind of cartridges play nasty tricks with the control lines, therefore I recommend sticking to the original values, as they might influence the timing of signals.